 50. Deacon plays a song on an electric piano on which he learned to play right before to writing the song.

-51. “39” was written by Brian May and was influenced a bit from Skiffle The song tells the story of a group of space explorers who set out on a one-year journey in space, but when they return to Earth they discover that 100 years have passed and that their loved ones have aged or passed away.
+51. “39” was written by Brian May and was influenced a bit by Skiffle The song tells the story of a group of space explorers who set out on a one-year journey in space, but when they return to Earth they discover that 100 years have passed and that their loved ones have aged or passed away.

-53. The song "Sweet Lady" was written by Brian May who wanted to write a song with a strong riff on a rhythm of the typical 3/4 waltz.
+53. The song "Sweet Lady" was written by Brian May who wanted to write a song with a strong riff on the rhythm of the typical 3/4 waltz.
 Roger Taylor noted that this is one of the songs he has the hardest time performing live due to the rhythm.

 56. He wrote the song while he was ill during the recording of the album "Sheer Heart Attack".

-57. This is Queen's longest song of all of it's albums and is over 8 minutes long.
+57. This is Queen's longest song of all of its albums and is over 8 minutes long.

-58. The song "Love Of My Life" was written and played by Freddie Mercury, with the addition of guitar by Brian May.
+58. "Love Of My Life" was written and played by Freddie Mercury, with the addition of guitar by Brian May.
 The song was written for Mercury's girlfriend Mary Austin.
 May plays the villain harp in the song.